Data-Connexxus/.github/profile/README.md

 - terms_<capability>: Any terminologies the platform might need to use depending upon the industry or general needs within this area.

 ## Technology
-With such a focus on the data tier, we were very distracted and needed to pay adequate respect to the technology tier for this platform; we did not until 2024.
+With such a focus on the data tier, we were very distracted and did not pay adequate respect to the technology tier for this platform until 2024.
 Since the core users and contributors to our initial platform were all data folks.
 So we did not do the technology layer around the data tier any justice.
 Whether it was using several technologies like SpringBoot, Node, or Quarkus, we were not committed to technology powering our data model and its future.
 As we retooled and revamped the data tier,